begedin/talk-slides/slides/vue_3_en.md

 Let's brefly talk about v7's product.
 It's a computer vision platform, aiming to become a general AI platform.

-It's one huge frontend monolith, with several core product features.
-Some of them look like typical single page applications, but we also have a workflow editor, which kind of looks like what you would see in whimsical, and we have an annotation tool, which is revolving around the html canvas.
+It's one huge frontend monolith, with several different parts.

+We have parts that are your typical single page application, a part that look like whimsical, dealing with a lot of custom DOM stuff, and then a part that looks like a customised version of photoshop - our annotation UI

 There are about 1000 components in total, but to be fair, we have one major subsystem nearing the end of a major rewrite.
 We have a v1 codebase and a v2 codebase, and the v1 codebase is being phased out, hopefully, by end od July this year.

-That means, at that point, we get to drop about 20-30% of those 1000 components.
+That means, at that point, we get to drop about 20% of those 1000 components, so it's not exactly 1000, but converting those is also not exactly off the table.

 ---